-- NEW: Pakistani air force officials in a targeted vehicle were injured, officials say
+- Pakistani air force officials in a targeted vehicle were injured, officials say

 - Explosion also injures more than two dozen people